snail007/gmc/README.md

 <img align="right" src="/doc/images/logo2.png" width="200" height="auto"/>

 GMC is a powerful and flexible golang web and api development framework.
-GMC goal is high performance and write less code to do more things.
+GMC goal is high performance, good productivity and write less code to do more things.

 # Contents

 - [USER GUIDE](https://snail007.github.io/gmc/)
 - [使用指南](https://snail007.github.io/gmc/zh)

 ## Attention
 this project is undergoing development, will be changed frequently.